codelassey/cybersecurity-labs/Social_Engineering_Attacks/Lab_Exploring_the_Social_Engineer_Toolkit.md

 very convincing write-up and spoofed sender addresses.
 The URL links to the very familiar login page that was cloned from the real site.
 From there, credentials could be harvested for multiple users.
-The results of this test could then be reported with the mitigation strategiesfor user training to prevent similar actual attacks.
+The results of this test could then be reported with the mitigation strategies for user training to prevent similar actual attacks.